yanime/twl-app/README.md

 - webpack v4 for code bundling
 - yarn - package management

 For auth the google auth will be used with auth0.

+Current bundle size 1.43 mb